-ABI reserves the right to edit all articles for content and style, and to reassign articles to other Columns or publish articles as Features based on subject matter and column availability.
-All articles are reviewed by the VP-Publications, Executive Editors and Associate Editors prior to publication.
+ABI reserves the right to edit all articles for content and style, and to reassign articles to other columns or publish articles as features based on subject matter and column availability.
+All articles are reviewed by the Editor-in-Chief, Vice President-Publications, Executive Editors, Associate Editors and ABI staff prior to publication.
 You must be an ABI member to contribute articles to the Journal.
-All articles submitted for publication must be first-run articles that have not been previously published, and you will be required to sign a publication agreement for this reason.
+All articles submitted for publication must be first-run articles that have not been previously published, and you will be required to sign a publication agreement at the time the article is submitted for this reason..

 Submitting Your Topic

 This is the first step to being published in the ABI Journal.
-Please email your proposed article topic to Elizabeth Stoltz, managing editor, at firstname.lastname@example.org, by the topic deadline given for the issue in which you would like to be published (see Article Deadlines).
+Please email your proposed article topic to Managing Editor Elizabeth A. Stoltz at email@example.com, by the topic deadline given for the issue in which you would like to be published (see Article Deadlines).
 This helps us avoid topic duplication so that your article stands out, and enables us to better plan each issue of the Journal.

 Submitting Your Article